 A pay period is the recurring period of time during which employees work and are paid.
-Pay periods are fixed and most often occur on a biweekly or semimonthly basis (state laws may require a certain frequency).
-Some industries follow a specific pay period calendar for certain workers, such as weekly payroll for hourly employees in manufacturing companies.
+These are fixed and most often occur on a biweekly or semimonthly basis—but note that some state’s laws may require a certain frequency.
+Also, some industries follow a specific pay period calendar for certain workers, such as weekly payroll for hourly employees in manufacturing companies.

 Given that payroll impacts your business’s cash flow and financial reporting requirements, you must select the pay period that best fits your company’s needs and worker types.
 Continue reading for a better understanding of what a pay period is and what it means for your small business, and download our free pay period calendars that correspond with your business’s pay cycles.